CRahne/Scoreboard/README.md

 window, but font size, the size of the image, and padding **will not** adjust to fit the new settings, and will have to be adjusted manually using the padx, pady, and font size variables in Constants.py.
 To go full screen, get your monitor pixel dimensions/resolution.

-### Questions

-1) Change or Add questions in the Questions.csv file.
-An example would be, ```Favorite Animal?, Cat, Dog,```.
-Note the final comma at the end of the line, as that is important in the next step.
-Also, if you wanted different sets of questions, you can have multiple csv files.
-2) Run [Question_Converter.py](Question_Converter.py).
-It will prompt for the filename that stores your questions in [Questions_converted.csv](Questions_converted.csv).
-3) Change the GUI Constraints in [Constants.py](Constants.py).

 ### Center Photo

 You will need to place the desired photo (which must be .png) into the root directory.
 Then, you must change the ```Photo_Image_File``` variable in [Constants.py](Constants.py).
 You may need to adjust other variables, such as padding, to account for the size of the photo.